-The Creve Coeur Park Connector is now open!
+The Creve Coeur Park Connector offers a great way to get to and from the Katy Trail from St Louis County.
 This 3.6 mile long bike lane enables cyclists to use the Page Avenue /

 364 bridge to cross the Missouri River, totally separate from automotive traffic.
 On the west end, it connects to the Katy Trail at mile 42.8, just south